nosborne11/Nick-Neural-Network/README.md

 # Nick-Neural-Network
 A Neural Network package I created from scratch.

-This package fits a Neural Network to data given through Fit_NN()

-  This takes 2 numpy array, one for the X variables and one for the target vairables.

-  Besides these, other variables can be passed,these are:
+The Neural Network can be initiliased with the following parameters:
     Hidden_node_size
     Output_node_size
     Hidden_layers